MSCI seeks feedback on Adani Group over Hindenburg Research's claims

 “MSCI is closely monitoring publicly available information regarding the situation and the factors that may impact the eligibility of those relevant securities for the MSCI Global Investable Market Indexes,” it said in a statement.

-It is to be noted that all Adani group stocks, barring Adani Wilmar, are in the MSCI Global Standard Index and also FTSE Indices.
+All Adani group stocks, barring Adani Wilmar, are in the MSCI Global Standard Index and also FTSE Indices.
 Adani Ent, Adani Ports, Adani Trans, Adani Total Gas, Adani Power, ACC, Ambuja & Adani Green are present in MSCI Standard Index & FTSE World Indices.

 US-based short seller Hindenburg Research on Wednesday released a scathing report that accused the Adani Group of market manipulation and accounting fraud.
 The report said that the conglomerate is leading the “biggest con in corporate history”, which led to panic selling on Wednesday that eroded the cumulative market capitalisation of seven listed Adani Group companies by around Rs 1 lakh crore.